imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

    - **jumpScrollInteracted** - Bool - If user clicked on the jumping scroll down button to navigate to comparison table.
    - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
    - **scrollDepth** - Double - Scroll depth throughout the current session of paywall.
+   - **studentOfferButtonTap** - Indicates whether user clicked on the button to view the student discount offer screen.
    - **userDuration** - Double – Duration in milliseconds the user spent on the SKU chooser.
    - **toggleCount** - Int - Number of times the user switched between viewing various products, before they tapped the Buy/Cancel Button, in the current session of Paywall.